 Like many people, the kids and I love to forage.
-Foraging is simply searching for and collecting wild food.
-There are many good reasons to forage; wild foods are far more nutrient dense than commercially produced crops, the foods in our hedgerows are what our ancestors evolved to eat, and are therefore important for our optimum health, and foraging allows us to learn and pass on our knowledge, as well as giving us a closer connection with the natural world around us.
+Foraging is simply searching for, and collecting wild food.
+There are many good reasons to forage.
+Wild foods are far more nutrient-dense than commercially produced crops, and the meals in our hedgerows are what our ancestors evolved to eat, making them essential for our health.
+Foraging also allows us to learn, and pass on our knowledge, as well as giving us a closer connection with the natural world around us.

 A quick summary of the legality of foraging in the UK…

-- it is illegal to disturb or collect plant material from any PROTECTED wild plant
+- Iit is unlawful to disturb or collect plant material from any PROTECTED wild plant

-- it is illegal to trespass, so you must gain permission before foraging on private land
+- It is illegal to trespass, so you must gain approval before foraging on private land

-We are really fortunate, as the farmer who owns the fields near our house is always happy for us to forage on his land - I’d recommend always popping round with a jar or bottle of whatever you make, its a great way to build up a good relationship!
+We are very fortunate, as the farmer who owns the fields near our house is always happy for us to forage on his land.
+I’d recommend still popping round with a jar or bottle of whatever you make, – its a great way to build up a good relationship!

-So what should you do with all your foraged goodies?
+So why should you try freezing foraged fruit?
 In the Autumn we collect Crab-Apples, Blackberries, Damsons, Sloes, Hawthorn Berries, Elderberries, and Rose-hips.
 I have learned over the years that if I wait until I have a clear couple of days to collect the fruit and process it all, I end up missing the crop altogether.
-So now I simply pick when the mood takes me, and then stick it in the freezer until I am ready to use it.
+So now I merely pick the fruit when the mood takes me, and then stick it in the freezer whole until I am ready to use it.